hoodiehq/hood.ie/README.md

 * For a "TGIF" post, use file `tgif-sample.md` and duplicate it
 * For another blog post, use file `post-sample.md` and duplicate it
 * When you want to check the draft in your browser,
-    - run `jekyll serve --watch --drafts` in your terminal and wait until it says `server running`
+    - run `bundle exec jekyll serve --watch --drafts` in your terminal and wait until it says `server running`
     - go to `localhost:4000/blog`.
 All currently available drafts are then just displayed as regular Blog posts.
 You can now check your draft and edit it in your editor.
 (Note: Jekyll is sometimes a bit slow, so this may take a little bit.)

 ### Publishing the drafted Blog post